bharatimalik/Speed_Camera_Violations/FinalVersion.md

 * For the first version, I used color-coded bar charts (based on seasons) to present the information discussed above.
 * For the final version, I chose to use the line charts which were color coded per season for better visualization.
 It will also be cost effective for anyone who wants to print the same.
 I also added caption details for the final version.
 As we have information for half-year of 2014 and 2019, I filtered the violation dates to remove missing value bias for the final version.

-[Here](https://public.tableau.com/profile/bharati.malik#!/vizhome/Individual_Project_Visuals_2/FindingsforMayorofChicago) is the final version of the analysis on Tableau Public.

 ## Conclusion

 * Data exploration and first version has made me comfortable with Tableau.
 It also gave me an understanding about the topic at hand.